Survey township

-History

 Prior to standardization, some of the Ohio Lands (the United States Military District, the Firelands and the Connecticut Western Reserve) were surveyed into townships of 5 mi on each side.
 These are often known as Congressional Townships.

 Sections are divided into quarter-sections of 160 acre each and quarter-quarter sections of 40 acre each.
 In the Homestead Act of 1862, one quarter-section of land was the amount allocated to each settler.
 Stemming from that are the idiomatic expressions, "the lower 40", the 40 acres on a settler's land that is lowest in elevation, in the direction towards which water drains toward a stream, and the "back forty", the portion farthest from the settler's dwelling.